 - Garlic (fresh or powder)

-- Chili flakes for a kick
+- Chili flakes for some heat

-- Grated cheese, such as Parmesan or Pecorino
+- Grated cheese like Parmesan or Pecorino

-- Lemon zest for brightness
+- Lemon zest to brighten it up

 Quick Broccoli Pasta Recipe